Art Modell: Personal life

+Death and legacy

 Modell had a history of coronary disease.
-He died on September 6, 2012, at Johns Hopkins Hospital at the age of 87 due to natural causes.
-He hadn't returned to Cleveland before his death.
+He died on September 6, 2012, at Johns Hopkins Hospital in Baltimore, at the age of 87 from natural causes.
+He had not returned to Cleveland before his death.

 The Ravens dedicated the 2012 season to Modell.
 On Week 1, all team members wore an "Art" decal on their helmets, and for the rest of their season, they wore an "Art" patch on the left side of their jerseys.
 They would go on to win Super Bowl XLVII.

 The Sunday following Modell's death was also the opening weekend of the 2012 NFL season.
 Each team playing a home game was asked to hold a moment of silence in memory of Modell.
-However, after much discussion, the Browns elected not to hold a moment of silence, but rather a "brief read over the public address system."
+However, after much discussion, the Browns elected not to hold a moment of silence, but rather a "brief read over the public address system".
 Finally, at the request of David Modell, the Browns opted not to commemorate or even mention Modell during their pregame festivities to avoid a negative reaction from the team's fans.